savob/savobajic.ca/content/projects/personal/esc/_index.md

 When I moved to my fourth revision I needed to re-write much of my code again because I made extensive use of hardware and registers that were different between the two microcontrollers.

-***Current Status:* I am currently waiting to order and assemble my fifth revision boards to continue developing their firmware.**
+***Current Status:* I am able to [control small motors]({{< ref "projects/personal/esc/esc-v5#motor-success" >}}) with the fifth version!
+However larger motors damage and eventually destroy my boards so I am redesigning my circuit to be able to handle the stresses imposed by larger motors.**

 ## Requirements